 Fixes Unforeseen Errors

 This comprehensive tool can repair multiple archive files errors in just one click such as "CRC errors," "Unexpected end of archive," and much more with maximum precision and effectiveness.
-It is not uncommon for compressed or archive files to be prone to corruption; learn more about the reasons of corruptions.
+It is not uncommon for compressed or archive files to be prone to corruption; learn more about the reasons for corruptions.

 Ensure Recovery of Heavy Data